MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 Surprisingly enough thats it, GLSL already has a matrix inverse function `inverse()`, on top of it the Hamiltonian is just the dot product(in GLSL sense) of g_inv*p and p, which are the contravariant and covariant momentum vectors respectively.

 After this we need to compute the gradient of the Hamiltonian.
-We can do this by using a forward numerical difference in all 4 spacial directions, using some small value eps:
+We can do this by using a forward numerical difference in all 4 spacial directions, using some small value `eps`:

 ```glsl